Undergraduate Admission & Timeline

 - TRANSCRIPT: Request that a copy of your high school transcript be sent to Milligan.

 - Transcript request form »

 - Electronic transcripts through Parchment and other online services accepted.

 - We can use unofficial copies for admissions purposes.
 We will work with you individually to use whatever you can provide at the moment.
 An unofficial copy of your transcripts can be emailed to email@example.com.

 - TEST SCORES: Request that official ACT, SAT-I, or CLT scores be sent directly to Milligan.

 - A writing sample and a description of high school involvement also will be required from students who have an ACT score below 21, SAT score (after March 2016) below 1060 or old SAT score (prior to March 2016) of 980, a CLT score below 68, or a GPA below 2.75.

 - TEST OPTIONAL: If you select to be admitted without a test score (this applies to admission and academic merit scholarship), a description of your high school and community extracurricular involvement is required as part of the application process.
 A writing sample also may be requested.
-Contact your counselor or click here to learn more about test optional.
+Contact your counselor or read our test optional FAQ.

 - SEND YOUR TRANSCRIPT: If you have completed college credits and would like to have college courses evaluated for credit at Milligan University, please click here, send us your transcripts.